copa-uniandes/pIRPgym/README.md

 -   **Other deterministic info** ($Z_t$):

-        p: Prices: (dict) Price of product k \in K at supplier i \in M
+        p: Prices: (dict) Forecasted rice of product k \in K at supplier i \in M

-        q: Available quantities: (dict) Available quantity of product k \in K at supplier i \in M
+        q: Available quantities: (dict) Forecasted available quantity of product k \in K at supplier i \in M

+        d: Demand: (Dict) Forecasted demand of product k \in K

-        h: Holding cost: (dict) Holding cost of product k \in K
+        h: Holding cost: (dict) Forecasted holding cost of product k \in K

         historical_data: (dict) Historical log of information (optional)